Ask Question

 Typically autologous transplants are done in four phases:

-1. Induction phase - conventional doses of chemo are used to reduce disease.
+1. Induction phase - conventional doses of chemo are used to clear the blood of circulating tumor cells and to reduce tumor burden.

-2. Mobilization/harvesting phase - use of growth factors or other treatments that leads to the proliferation and mobilization of stem cells from the bone marrow into the bloodstream.
-These cells are then harvested using a process called apheresis in order to replace the stem cells that will be ablated (killed) during the conditioning phase of treatment.
+2. Mobilization/harvesting phase is the use of growth factor and specific types of chemotherapy agents.
+This treatment leads to the proliferation and mobilization of stem cells from the bone marrow into the bloodstream.
+The circulating stem cells are then harvested using a process called apheresis.
+The stem cells that are "harvested" in this way will replace the stem cells that will be ablated (killed) during the conditioning phase of treatment.

 What is apheresis? medlib.med.utah.edu

-3. Conditioning phase - high-dose therapy that wipes out or "conditions" the immune system and bone marrow in preparation for the stem cells harvested previously.
-This phase might include Total Body Irradiation (TBI), and more recently, high dose bexxar - an investigational alternative to TBI.
+3. Conditioning phase comes next, and according to some sources about a month after harvesting.
+This involves high-dose therapy that wipes out or "conditions" the immune system and bone marrow in preparation for the stem cells harvested previously.
+This phase might include Total Body Irradiation (TBI), and more recently, high dose Bexxar - an investigational alternative to TBI.

-4. Engraftment phase - the stem cells are given back to the patient to reconstitute the immune system.
+4. Engraftment phase is the process by which the stem cells are given back to the patient to reconstitute the immune system.
 Sometimes purging techniques are used to clean the stem cells of residual tumor cells prior to engraftment, or shortly after.

 "